wmcorless/kema/doc/docker-masternodes.md

 Save your file and make it executable:

     chmod +x start.sh

+To test the file use:

+    ./start.sh
-Now edit your crontab with the following:
+If it works good edit your crontab with the following:

     crontab -e
 The first time you use it select Nano.
 Add the following to the bottom of the file:

     @reboot sleep 30; /root/start.sh
-Test your system by rebooting and use top to see what files.
+Test your system by rebooting and use "top" to see what files are running.

     top
 You should see the COMMAND "kemad" loaded for each container.